-In my view, any successful project provides adequate digital recording equipment and paid sound recording interviewers, metadata and transcription managers, and especially a knowledgeable sound editor.
-This group work as a team to create access to the public.
+In my view, any truly successful project provides adequate digital recording equipment and paid sound recording interviewers, metadata and transcription managers, and especially a knowledgeable sound editor.

 For an example of production and post production reality —in this case a project at The T. Harry Williams Center for Oral History— read Jenifer Cramer and Erin Hess’s OHDA paper What Endures: Producing and Publishing and Oral History Podcast.

-A short list of gear that I use for digital sound recordings.
+A short list of gear used for digital sound recordings